-Policy on late assignments:
+Policy on late assignments: There is no exam in this course.
 All written assignments must be submitted in hard copy.
 Assignments submitted after the deadline will be penalized with the loss of a third of a grade (an A- to B+) for each day [not class] that the assignment is overdue, unless a written proof of medical reasons is provided.
 Please note that students must complete all assignments within 30 days of the end of term in order to qualify for a passing grade in the course.